karla-descartes/test-tutorials/places.rst

  north-america_united-states_new-mexico

 **Shape**
 Returns a single matching GeoJSON with defined coordinates given a ``slug`` identifier.
-The output can be passed to Metadata Search as the key ``geom``.
+The output can be passed to the Metadata API Search method as the key ``geom``.

 Here is an example accessing the GeoJSON for New Mexico's boundary.